 - Have the person use the restroom prior to the reading, as a full bladder can elevate the systolic pressure.

 Consumer Reports provides a beneficial blood pressure monitor buying guide that outlines what you should look for in a good home monitor.

 If you or a loved one has a problem with maintaining healthy blood pressure, San Diego Home Caregivers can help – from planning and preparing nutritious meals, to picking up prescriptions and ensuring medications are taken exactly as prescribed, to helping a person stay as active as possible, and much more.
-We provide professional home care in La Jolla and the surrounding areas, and are always on hand to help your loved one maintain a healthy life.
+We provide professional home care in Point Loma and the surrounding areas, and are always on hand to help your loved one maintain a healthy life.
 To learn more, or to set up an in-depth consultation, call our senior home care experts at (619) 487-9000.